-To say things such as "the name of the owner", we want to string together multiple relations (viz. name
+To say things such as "the name of the owner", we want to string together multiple relations (viz. name and owner).
+Relational operators allow us to make such statements.

 A relation can be altered by swapping the elements of every pair in the relation.
 Mathematically, is a different from .
 This operation is called the converse operator.
 It produces a new relation from an existing one.
-It is denoted by writing \smallsmile\ (pronounced 'wok' or ’flip’) after the relation name.
+It is denoted by writing (pronounced 'wok' or ’flip’) after the relation name.
 This is how converse is defined:

-If has type, then r\smallsmile\ has type .
+If has type, then has type .

 The composition operator is denoted by a semicolon between two terms.
 It is pronounced as 'composed with'.
 Let us take a look at composed with .
 Let and be two relations, with the target of r being the same as the source of s.
 Then the composition of and is defined by: